Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

 Let us now illustrate the above concepts using the example of the momentum operator $\hat{p}$ with domain $D(\hat{p})$.
-We wish to ask the following questions: \begin{enumerate} \item Is the operator $\hat{p}$ symmetric in the given domain $D(\hat{p})$? \item What is the domain of the adjoint $D(\hat{p}^\dagger)$? \item Is $\hat{p}$ self-adjoint, i.e. is $D(\hat{p})=D(\hat{p}^\dagger)$? \end{enumerate} In order to answer this questions, consider the quantity
+We ask ourselves three important questions: \begin{enumerate} \item Is the momentum operator $\hat{p}, \ D(\hat{p})$ symmetric? \item What is its adjoint, more importantly what is $D(\hat{p}^\dagger)$? \item Is the momentum operator $\hat{p}$ self-adjoint, i.e. is $D(\hat{p})=D(\hat{p}^\dagger)$ fulfilled? \end{enumerate} To answer this questions it is very convenient to define the following quantity